Last Updated on

 Check out your dining room seating arrangements

-Grab the fold-out deck plan map & get acquainted with your ship
+Grab the fold-out deck plan map and get acquainted with your ship

 Take a mental snapshot of your deck plan and exit route